flox/flox/pkgdb/README.md

 $ sqlite3 "$dbPath" 'SELECT COUNT( * ) FROM Packages';
 ```

-In the example above we the caller would passes in a locked ref, this was
+In the example above we the caller would pass in a locked ref, this was
 technically optional, but is strongly recommended.
 What's important is that invocations that intend to append to an existing
 database ABSOLUTELY SHOULD be using locked flake references.